wy123123/datascience-machinelearning/MechineLearning.md

       2. Name is really inrelavent to the study as we only care how the exercises are performed not who.
       3. Similar to names, the time_stamp variable is inrelavent too.
-  2. After reading the paper "Qualitative Activity Recognition of Weight Lifting Exercises", I found that they use Variables new_window and num_window indicate
+  2. After reading the paper "Qualitative Activity Recognition of Weight Lifting Exercises", I found that they use a method called sliding window approach to record the data.
+    Variables new_window and num_window indicate indicates if the record i